Concept¶

 Migration isn't just about output quality.
 Driftcut compares baseline and candidate across three dimensions:

-Output quality relative to the baseline: format adherence, completeness, correctness, absence of hallucination.
+Output quality relative to the baseline: format adherence, completeness, correctness, absence of obvious structural breaks.

 Latency :white_check_mark:¶